berkeley-scf/berkeley-scf.github.io/software/python.md

-We provide Python including a variety of packages (including numpy, scipy, pandas, scikit-learn, and other computational packages) through the Anaconda distribution.
+We provide Python including a variety of packages (including numpy, scipy, pandas, scikit-learn, and other computational packages) through the Miniforge installer and the community-driven `conda-forge` channel.

 ## Python versions

-On our Linux servers, we provide Python 3.11 .
+On our Linux servers, we provide Python 3.13.
 We can also help you access older versions of Python if needed, by using a [Conda environment](conda.md).

 Note that in what follows we use [mamba](install.md), a drop-in replacement for conda.